Diffusive gradients in thin films: The DGT device

 The most commonly used DGT device is a plastic "piston-type" probe, and comprises a cylindrical polycarbonate base and a tight-fitting, circular cap with an opening (DGT window).
-A binding gel, diffusive gel and filter membrane are stacked onto the base, and the cap is used to seal the gel and filter layers inside Dimensions of the gel layers vary depending on features of the environment, such as the flow rate of water being sampled; an example is an approximately 2 cm device diameter containing a 1mm gel layer.
+A binding gel, diffusive gel (typically a polyacrylamide hydrogel) and filter membrane are stacked onto the base, and the cap is used to seal the gel and filter layers inside Dimensions of the gel layers vary depending on features of the environment, such as the flow rate of water being sampled; an example is an approximately 2 cm device diameter containing a 1mm gel layer.
 Other commonly used probe configurations include those for deploying in sediments (to measure solute mobilisation with depth) and in planar form for measuring solute dynamics in the plant rhizosphere.

 Principles of operation

 Deployment

 DGT devices can be directly deployed in aqueous environmental media, including natural waters, sediments, and soils.
 In fast-flowing waters, the DGT device's face should be perpendicular to the direction of flow, in order to ensure the diffusive boundary layer (DBL) is not affected by laminar flow.
 In slow-flowing or stagnant waters such as in ponds or groundwater, deployment of DGT devices with different thicknesses of diffusive gel can allow for the determination of the DBL and a more accurate determination of bulk concentration.
 Modifications to the diffusive gel (e.g. increasing or decreasing the thickness) can also be undertaken to ensure low detection limits.